MilosFaktor/AWS-Serverless-Web-Crawler/README.md

 This is **Version 2** of the Serverless Web Crawler — a fully serverless solution that programmatically discovers and retrieves all unique internal links from dynamic or static websites.
 The crawler is optimized for React-based sites and designed for reliability, cost-efficiency, and AWS-native best practices.

 While version 1 was inspired by BeABetterDev's Python implementation, version 2 is re-architected using **AWS SAM** for repeatable deployments and infrastructure-as-code.
-This version also separates the Initiator and Crawler logic across two distinct Lambdas using different runtimes — Python for orchestration and Node.js for crawling with Puppeteer.
+The Initiator and Crawler logic across two distinct Lambdas using different runtimes — Python for orchestration and Node.js for crawling with Puppeteer.

 ## 🪜 Key Improvements in Version 2
 - **SAM-powered deployments** with templated YAML
 - **Environment variable setup** per Lambda function
-- **Multi-language Lambda functions**: Python (Initiator) + Node.js (Crawler)
 - **Automatic artifact building** via SAM from `requirements.txt` and `package.json`
-- **Reserved concurrency** control to prevent over-invocation and API overloads
 - **Local development support**: test with Dockerized DynamoDB + Lambda

 ---